IVRPowers/blog/content/post/trends/video-call-centers.md

 In a video-enabled contact center, agents not only show their faces to customers, which is a key factor in brand building and customer loyalty, but it is also the most efficient channel to answer some customer queries.
 For instance, traditional contact centers cannot conduct a product demonstration or deliver complex instructions.
 Contact centers that implemented video obtain [better results, reduce cost and improve customer satisfaction.](https://www.dialogic.com/~/media/products/docs/whitepapers/11722-video-contact-ctr-wp.pdf) It seems video is here to stay.

-If you want to know more about video technology for your contact center, contact us at [www.ivrpowers.com](http://www.ivrpowers.com)
+If you want to know more about video technology for your contact center, contact us at our [website](http://www.ivrpowers.com).

+---
+[Interactive Powers](http://www.ivrpowers.com/) - Streamline your business communications